 The server provides some helpful diagnostic information through a number of built-in zones under the pseudo-top-level-domain bind in the CHAOS class.
-These zones are part of a built-in view (see Section 6.2.25) of class CHAOS which is separate from the default view of class IN; therefore, any global server options such as allow-query do not apply the these zones.
-If you feel the need to disable these zones, use the options below, or hide the built-in CHAOS view by defining an explicit view of class CHAOS that matches all clients.
+These zones are part of a built-in view (see Section 6.2.25) of class CHAOS which is separate from the default view of class IN.
+Most global configuration options (allow-query, etc) will apply to this view, but some are locally overridden: notify, recursion and allow-new-zones are always set to no.

+If you need to disable these zones, use the options below, or hide the built-in CHAOS view by defining an explicit view of class CHAOS that matches all clients.